ietf-wg-elegy/rfc8989bis/draft-ietf-elegy-rfc8989bis.md

 capture (see {{capture-math}}).

-A sudden surge in the number of volunteers, particularly of people that no one recognizes as a part of the community, is an early-warning system for leadership and the IETF Secretariat to further investigate.
+A sudden surge in the number of volunteers, particularly of people that no one recognizes as a part of the community, is an early-warning sign for the community, leadership and the IETF Secretariat to further investigate.
 One response would be to deny fee waivers to suspect attendees, as these are issued at the discretion of the IETF and IRTF chairs.